Eros483/RagToolkitApp/README.md

-# RAG Runner
+# RAG Toolkit

-**RAG Runner** is a Retrieval-Augmented Generation (RAG) app that uses a local LLaMA GGUF model.
+**RAG Toolkit** is a Retrieval-Augmented Generation (RAG) app that uses a local LLaMA GGUF model.
 It combines a user-friendly GUI with a backend to fetch context and generate responses, all offline.

 ---